 The Non-Monadic Clustered Self

-Before delving into the consequences of soul fragmentation, it's crucial to establish a clear understanding of the self as conceived within the framework of the Non-monadic Cluster Theory.
+Before delving into the consequences of soul fragmentation, it's crucial to establish a clear understanding of the self as conceived within the framework of our Non-monadic Cluster Theory.
 This theory challenges the traditional notion of a singular, unified "I" at the core of our being, proposing instead a dynamic and interconnected cluster of various elements that contribute to our sense of self.

 The ‘non-monadic cluster nature of self’ primarily refutes the ego theory of self, which posits a single, unified, and continuous self.
 This traditional view, often associated with philosophers like René Descartes ("I think, therefore I am"), suggests that there's a core essence of self that remains constant throughout life, despite changes in experiences, beliefs, or circumstances.